VasaviNaveena/Linux-Server-Configuration/README.md

     pip install psycopg2-binary

-# Configure and Enable a Virtual Host
+## Configure and Enable a Virtual Host
-Creating the configuration file as: `sudo vi /etc/apache2/sites-available/catalog.conf` Add the following code to it:
+-->Creating the configuration file as: `sudo vi /etc/apache2/sites-available/catalog.conf` Add the following code to it:

 	<VirtualHost *:80>
     ServerName 54.212.41.249.xip.io